remix-run/react-router/.changeset/direct-handlers-router.md

 "@remix-run/router": minor
 ---

-Add support for direct `handler` functions to be passed to `router.navigate` (submission navigations only) and `router.fetch`.
-This allows you to skip the creation of a new route to handle the `loader` or `action` (generally useful for fetching to a different endpoint), or you can also override the defined route `loader` or `action` at the call-site.
+- Add support for direct `action` functions to be passed to `router.navigate`.
+This allows you to skip the creation of a new route to handle the `action` , or you can also override the defined route `action` at the call-site.

 **Defining an `action` at the callsite:**